fjchange/object_centric_VAD/README.md

 1. __The method of AUC calculation may leads to unfair comparison__ Author calculate the AUC by calculate all the video's AUC first, and then calculate the mean of them as the AUC of the dataset (which is in utils/evaluate.py compute_auc_averate).
 The evaluate.py is borrowed from StevenLiuWen/ano_pred_cvpr2018, which concat all the videos first, and then calculate the AUC as the dataset's AUC.

-The Score below is calculated by the score files offered by the author.
+The Score below is calculated on the score files offered by the author.

 | AUC type | As the author | As Liu et.al |
 |----|----|----|